MohammedFaragallah/nm-gift-registry-and-wishlist-lite/readme.txt

 The paid full version of NM Gift Registry and Wishlist offers these additional features:

 * Ability for each customer to have multiple gift registries or wishlists.
+* Add multiple wishlist items to the cart at once.
 * WooCommerce-like emails configurable to be sent to custom recipients and the wishlist owner at various stages such as when a wishlist is created, fulfilled and deleted, and when a wishlist item is ordered, purchased and refunded.
 * Featured and background images for each gift registry or wishlist with various display styles.
 * Ability to send custom messages to the gift registry or wishlist owner from the checkout page.